threefoldfoundation/info_threefold_pub/wiki/orgstructure/tf_history/genesis_pool.md

 - A lot of the genesis pool tokens went to the original shareholders of a company who created a lot of the technology which was the basis at that time for ThreeFold.
   - Most of these tokens are locked up and are not tradeable.
-  - This was a deal made mid 2018 and provided the ThreeFold foundation with technology and a global engineering team.
+  - This was a deal made mid 2018 and provided the ThreeFold Dubai with technology and a global engineering team.
-- The other part went to ThreeFold Foundation, to allow the Foundation to promote & further grow the project.
+- The other part went to ThreeFold Dubai, to allow the Foundation to promote & further grow the project.

 > [See Token Overview](token_overview) for more details.